Creating Rules (V2)

 Within each rule type, Vault EDC processes rules in the following order:

-Vault processes rules in this order so that any Query-type rules that are affected by the derived Item value or any added Event Groups, Events, and Forms can be processed with all expected data present.
+Vault processes rules in this order so that any Query-type rules that are affected by derived values or any added Event Groups, Events, and Forms can be processed with all expected data present.

 Disable Rules